danylaksono/danylaksono.github.io/_pages/teaching-materials.md

 All the following teaching materials are given in Bahasa.
 Some corresponding recordings can be found in my [Youtube Channel](https://www.youtube.com/@danylaksono).
 The numbers correspond to the week I'm teaching the materials.

-Feel free to use these materials in your own teaching or research, _with due attribution_.
+Feel free to use these materials in your own teaching or research **with due attribution**.
 If you have any questions or feedback, please don't hesitate to reach out.

 ## <i class="fas fa-fw fa-code" aria-hidden="true"></i> SIG Berbasis Web